 Fire breaks out in the new Upper School wing, built in 1968, during Thanksgiving vacation.
 School starts the following Monday in makeshift classrooms.
 The Trustees are forced to a decide whether to renovate or relocate.

-In October, students march north on Roland Avenue to their new campus at 5204 Roland Avenue.
+In October, 550 students and 100 faculty and staff march north on Roland Avenue to their new campus at Chestnutwood (5204 Roland Avenue).

 Due to a drop in the male birth population and limited space, RPCS terminates admission for young boys.